Czech Armed Forces: Supreme commander

 The current supreme commander of the Armed Forces of the Czech Republic is President of the Republic Petr Pavel.

 Many of the duties of the President of the Czech Republic can be said to be ceremonial to one degree or another, especially since the President has relatively few powers independent of the will of the Prime Minister.
 One of those is the status as commander in chief of the military; no part of these duties can take place but through the assent of the Prime Minister.
 In matters of war, he is in every sense merely a figurehead, since the Constitution gives all substantive constitutional authority over the use of the armed forces to the Parliament.
 In fact, the only specific thing the constitution allows the President to do with respect to the military is to appoint its generals – but even this must be done with the signature of the Prime Minister.

-Czech Armed Forces Organization 2023.
-Click to expand.